istresearch/ansible-symphony/docs/private_topics/gdk_setup.rst

 Testing
 --------
+The first thing to test is that you can browse the Pulse instance you have installed on the Pulse VM.
+Open a browser on the GDK laptop and point it to http://192.168.33.101/pulse .

+.. note:: If you used a different IP address, use that IP address to browse Pulse.

+If the Pulse website comes in, log in with the ``pulse-admin`` username and ``vault_pulse_password`` you created.

+If you can succesffuly login, navigate to the ``Analysis`` tab and ensure Kibana is running.

 Clean Up
 ---------
 After successful installation and configuration of the GDK, all repository files should be deleted from the laptop.

-.. warning:: The IST vault password in ``vault.passwd`` and should be deleted with all the other files.
+Additionally, you should confirm that the **vagrant** user has been removed from the Pulse VM and the ``/home/vagrant`` directory has been deleted.